Electricity

 Charged particles can be electrons or ions.

-(If you are not sure what electrons or ions are,
+If you are not sure what electrons or ions are,

-see GCSE Chemistry at electrons or ions).
+see GCSE Chemistry at electrons or ions.

-In chemistry, ions which are free to move will conduct electricity
+free to move will conduct electricity.

-A cell uses chemical reactions to make electricity.
+that uses chemical energy to make electricity.

-In the circuit below, electricity will flow from the cell (or battery),
+In the circuit below, electricity will flow from the

-Cell and Battery
+Difference between a Cell and a Battery

 In every-day life, we use the word "battery".